hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 ---

-It's also a good idea to have specific clothes for the summer like the <a href="http://amzn.to/2dI0XrJ" rel="nofollow" target="_blank">Icebreaker Cool-Lite Sphere T-Shirt</a> or the <a href="http://amzn.to/2f6c0AW" rel="nofollow" target="_blank">Astral Designs V-Eight PFD</a>.
+It's also a good idea to have specific clothes for the summer like the <a href="http://amzn.to/2dI0XrJ" rel="nofollow" target="_blank">Icebreaker Cool-Lite Sphere T-Shirt</a> or the <a href="http://amzn.to/2f6c0AW"  target="_blank">Astral Designs V-Eight PFD</a>.